Showing posts with label Last Things. Show all posts

 St. Gregory of Nyssa

 It is a truth of the Incarnation, in which Christ has united himself with all of humanity, that the body of Christ is the whole of humanity.
 For there is only one humanity in which we all share, and Jesus shares in it with us.
 That one humanity is thus united with God.
 It violates no logic.
-It is not a redefinition except inasmuch as the coming of Christ into the world changes everything.
-This concept was well defined in the early Church, as Gregory of Nyssa (c.
-335-395) demonstrates.
+It is no redefinition except inasmuch as the coming of Christ into the world changes everything.
+This truth was well defined in the early Church, as Gregory of Nyssa (AD 335-395) demonstrates.
 He was no theological hack, and orthodox Christian understanding today owes much to him.

 So thoroughly united is all humankind with Christ, Paul can say that, just as Adam’s disobedience resulted in condemnation for all humankind, so also Christ’s righteous act resulted in justification and life for all people (Romans 5:18).
 And that, just as in Adam all die, so also in Christ all will be made alive (1 Corinthians 15:22).